synesissoftware/libCLImate.Ruby/examples/show_usage_and_version.md

 flags/options:

+	-d
+	--debug
+		runs in Debug mode

+	-c --verbosity=chatty
+	-v <value>
+	--verbosity=<value>
+		specifies the verbosity
+		where <value> one of:
+			terse
+			quiet
+			silent
+			chatty

 	--help
-		Shows usage and terminates
+		shows this help and terminates

 	--version
-		Shows version and terminates
+		shows version and terminates
 ```

 ### Show version